Book Consultation

 Avoiding Pitfalls

-Many businesses stumble preparing a compilation or a review, and the errors cause delays or fail lender requirements.
+Many businesses stumble preparing financial statements, and the errors cause delays or fail lender requirements.
 A common mix-up is confusing a Notice to Reader compilation with a review engagement.
 Other times, statements go out without a signed management acknowledgment, or the wrong basis of accounting is chosen.
 Both can cause trouble with CRA compliance.
 Incomplete or inaccurate client data is another frequent problem, and skipping required disclosures creates issues during CRA review or lender checks.

-Process for preparing a compilation report or review engagement at Gondaliya CPA
+Process for preparing a compilation report at Gondaliya CPA

 Practical Tips to Stay Compliant

-Stick to CSRS 4200 for compilations and CSRE 2400 for reviews.
+Stick to CSRS 4200 for compilations.
 Always get a signed management acknowledgment before issuing a report.
 Pick the right basis of accounting early.
 Keep thorough records to show CRA audit readiness.
-Train your team on current professional standards.
-Use checklists covering all required disclosures, work with reliable tools like QuickBooks or Xero, and flag data issues to clients well before deadlines.
+Use checklists covering all required disclosures, work with reliable tools like QuickBooks or Xero, and flag data issues well before deadlines.
 This cuts down mistakes like leaving out liabilities or misclassifying expenses.
+If the engagement turns out to be a review, get it to a Registered public accountant early rather than late.

 Our Actual Experience